wdunster/QC_WGS_23/QC_WGS_Extraction_Log.md

 12. Added 350uL of ML1 and 25 uL of Proteinase K to each tube
 13. Started incubation in thermomixer (Oct 16 5:35pm - Oct 17 7:30am)

+Oct 17
+- Samples off thermomixer at 8:23
+- 200 uL vol
+- 500 uL sample into the minicolumn
+- 2x elution with 50 uL elution buffer
+- Transferred 50uL of DNA to new tubes for the clean up -50 uL elution buffer

 ## Extraction 1 -- Oct 14 & 15